Last Updated on May 17, 2023 by Lori

 This easy recipe for healthy sweet potato dog chews contains just one ingredient, takes less than 5 minutes to prep, and stores for about a week.
 Your dog will love them.

 Have you ever made homemade sweet potato dog treats?

-They are incredibly easy to make, really nutritious for your dog, and so much less expensive than store-bought treats.
+Not only are they incredibly easy to make, but they are also really nutritious for your dog, and so much less expensive than store-bought treats.

 My dog, Ozzie, is not a fussy eater, but he does have issues with a sensitive stomach.
 I put a lot of thought and research into everything he eats, including snacks.